-- It is not safe to take this medicine during pregnancy.
-It could harm an unborn baby.
-Tell your doctor right away if you become pregnant.
+- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+Tell your doctor right away if you or your partner becomes pregnant.
 Women should use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 6 months after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment with the tablet form of this medicine and for 3 months after the last dose.

 - Do not breastfeed during treatment with this medicine and for 1 month after your last dose.

-- Do not donate sperm while you are taking the tablet form of this medicine and for 3 months after your last dose.
+- Do not donate sperm while you are using the tablet form of this medicine and for 3 months after your last dose.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems, or a history of cancer or bone marrow problems.
+- Tell your doctor if you have kidney disease, liver disease, lung or breathing problems, or a history of cancer or bone marrow problems.

 - This medicine may cause the following problems: